Access to HE: Health Professions Level 3 Diploma

 The main aim of this course is to prepare students for study at university.
 Students will receive subject specific study skills, as well as tuition in subjects that are relevant to their chosen degree course.

-You will study modules covering Introduction to Cell Biology, Aspects of Human Physiology, Practical Investigation, Human Reproductive Biology, Infectious Diseases, Introduction to Chemistry, Biological Molecules, Core Principles in Chemistry, Introduction to Professional Healthcare Practice, Health Promotion and a Research Project.
+You will study modules covering Introduction to Cell Biology, Aspects of Human Physiology, Planning a Practical Investigation, Carrying out an Investigation, Human Reproductive Biology, Introduction to Psychology, Memory Stress and Wellbeing, Treating Disorders, Psychological Perspectives and Behaviours, Introduction to Professional Healthcare Practice, Health Promotion and a Research Project.

 As well as developing subject knowledge, you will improve your communication, personal and study skills through a core programme that also provides one-to-one tutorial support.